rohitkumar9699/Career-perspect-of-Individaul-using-Recommendar-System/README.md

 # Career-perspect-of-Individaul-using-Recommendar-System
-The Personality Analysis System is a software application designed to analyse and assess personality traits based on user input.
-Here, we have used machine learning model K-Nearest Neighbor(KNN) Algorithm for predictions, MySQL for database, python for back-end support and HTML\&amp;CSS for front-end.
+The Recommender Analysis System employs machine learning algorithms to assess personality traits through user input.
+It is developed with Python for backend functionality, MySQL for database management, and HTML/CSS for frontend presentation.